tazjin/journaldriver/CONTRIBUTING.md

 errors into a block in which errors are handled properly your change will be rejected.

-In our experience there is a strong correlation between the visual appearance of a code block and its quality.
+In my experience there is a strong correlation between the visual appearance of a code block and its quality.
 This is a simple way to sanity-check your work while squinting and keeping some distance from your screen ;-)

 ## Builds & tests

-Most of our projects are built using [Nix][] to avoid "build pollution" via the user's environment.
+Most of my projects are built using [Nix][] to avoid "build pollution" via the user's environment.
 If you have Nix installed and are contributing to a project that has a `default.nix`, consider using `nix-build` to verify that builds work correctly.

 If the project has tests, check that they still work before submitting